lionlai1989/cmake_template/README.md

 # C++ project template with CMake

-Personally I've encountered CMake many times in my life and I think it's about time to genuinely learn CMake.
-There are many CMake tutorials over the internet, and those tutorials are split up into small projects.
-It's helpful to learn the basics from small projects, but small projects are just too naive to be practical in the real world.
-And when looking into real-world projects incorporated with CMake, they are also too complicated to understand the whole picture.
-Thus, this repository aims for building a template for a real-world project.
+As a seasoned software developer, I've had more run-ins with CMake than I can count.
+But let's be real, it's time to get serious and really learn this thing.
+Sure, there are a ton of CMake tutorials floating around on the interwebs, but they all focus on small projects.
+And let's face it, those projects are about as practical as a chocolate teapot.
+When you dive into larger, real-world projects that use CMake, things get complicated quick.
+It's like trying to unravel a ball of yarn that's been tangled by a mischievous cat.
+So, I've taken it upon myself to create a repository that builds a template for a real-world project.
+Let's cut through the fluff and get down to business!

 ## Description